Abbas SIAVASH ABKENAR

 Research Project

 Abbas Siavash Abkenar is a doctoral (Ph.D.) candidate at the Leiden Institute for Area Studies (LIAS) and the Department for the Studies of Asia and Mediterranean Africa (DSAAM) at the Ca' Foscari University of Venice.
-His research project focuses on the Iranian discourses on modernization and progressivism, cultural reforms, and education during the Qajar period (18th-20th centuries).
-The project, in a double degree (DD) partnership with the Leiden University School of Middle Eastern Studies (SMES), is part of the DSAAM's Ph.D. program, funded by Ca' Foscari University of Venice and MIUR (The Italian Ministry for Education, University and Research).
+His research, with a particular focus on ethnoreligious minorities, explores transregional interconnections and exchange networks across borderland contexts, highlighting asymmetrical modernities and the role of intermediary and itinerant agents.
+His Ph.D. project, in double degree (DD) partnership with the Leiden University School of Middle Eastern Studies (SMES), is part of the DSAAM's Ph.D. program, funded by Ca' Foscari University of Venice and MIUR (The Italian Ministry for Education, University and Research).

 Ph.D.
 Inquiry